lbl-srg/obc/specification/source/cdl.rst

-In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, the CDL syntax conforms to a subset of the Modelica 3.6 specification :cite:`ModelicaSpecification2021`.
+In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, the CDL syntax conforms to a subset of the Modelica Language Specification :cite:`ModelicaSpecification2023`.
 The selected subset is needed to instantiate classes, assign parameters, connect objects and document classes.
 This subset is fully compatible with Modelica, e.g., no construct that